xb296/Midnight-Howl/Referential-Grid/readme.md

 4. How to transfer from string made up with letters to sentences made up with words
 5. Is structure a intric feature of language, or human mind?
 6. Does neural networks have memory like human mind, to affect generalability?

+## Problem
+Here is a problem making the training behaves badly.
+The key is I have no idea how neural networks generialise agreed protocols and tries to make new agreement.

+Is the neural network deterministic?
+If it is, then for a given input, it always generates the same output.

+For the speaker's trajectory, it is like: target1, str1, (target'1), reward1;
+target2, str2, (target'2), reward2;
+...

+For the listener's trajectory, it is like:
+(target1), str1, target1', reward1;
+...

+How do NNs update?
+Speaker's performance depends on listener, while listener's performance depends on speaker.
+Circular dependancy?